FarhadG/ui-react/manuscript/chapter6.md

 export default App;
 ```

-We import our `TodosListInfo` component and render it inside of `TodosListItem` with the appropriate props.
+We import our `TodosListInfo` component and render it inside of `TodosList` with the appropriate props.
 By now, the advantages of decoupling components and ensuring a clear separation of roles should be clear.

 Open your browser and you should see our new component rendering real-time todo updates.